Sioweb/HRWorks/README.md

 Make sure your admin gave you the correct permissions for the actions you want to use.

-After installation yout can create a PHP-File in `/web` directory.
+After installation you can create a PHP-File in `/web` directory.
 Its recommendet to use a subdirectory, so users cannot access sensitive directories like `/vendor`, or `/var/logs` if you use it.

 ```php
 <?php